Windowlicker: Music video

-James's faces aren't digitally morphed on the women.
-Masks and make-up were specifically designed by the production, to achieve the desired morphing effect.
+James's faces are not digitally morphed on the women; masks and make-up in his likeness were specifically designed by the production.
 The cast for the dialogue intro of the clip are Marcus Morris, Gary Cruz, Marcy Turner and Chiquita Martin.
-Filming was done in the Los Angeles area.

-There are 127 uses of profanity in the dialogue segment of the video (which is under 4 minutes), including 44 uses of the word "fuck".
+There are 127 uses of profanity in the introductory dialogue segment of the video (which is under 4 minutes), including 44 uses of the word "fuck".
 This averages to more than one use of profanity every two seconds.
-The video was released as a VHS single, containing both uncut and censored versions (the latter being referred to as the "Bleep Version").
-It was also nominated for the Best Video award at the BRIT Awards 2000, alongside videos by Supergrass, The Chemical Brothers, Fatboy Slim, and eventual winner Robbie Williams.

 The full "Windowlicker" video is restricted to being broadcast only during the nighttime on most music television channels.
 A bleeped-out version of the video exists, and MTV Two even made a daytime version, with all the opening dialogue removed (the censored version starts with the arrival of the limousine), along with some of its more graphic images.
-In 2008 MTV Networks Europe was fined by the United Kingdom's media regulator Ofcom for several breaches of its broadcasting code, including airing the uncensored version of the "Windowlicker" video on TMF in 2006 before the 9 PM watershed.
+In 2008 MTV Networks Europe was fined by the UK media regulator Ofcom for several breaches of its broadcasting code, including airing the uncensored version of the "Windowlicker" video on TMF in 2006 before the 9 PM watershed.

+The video was released as a VHS single containing both uncut and censored versions (the latter being referred to as the "Bleep Version").
+It was also nominated for the Best British Video award at the 2000 Brit Awards.